Live

 To unleash this version of hell.

-During the first COVID lockdown of 2020, we entertained ourselves with You Tube Evenings, showing our then 8 year old daughter a range of the truly great (Sledgehammer) and truly awful videos of the past.
+During the first COVID lockdown of 2020, we entertained ourselves with You Tube Evenings, showing our then eight year old daughter a range of the truly great (Sledgehammer) and truly awful videos of the past.
 I’d never seen anyone actually rolling on the floor laughing until we played her this.

 The sight of Little Jimmy’s perky, over exuberant, grinning face and pre-pubescent squeak of a vocal had her literally roll of the couch on to the floor.
 She laughed so hard we thought she’d actually stop breathing.